meshplay/meshplay/CONTRIBUTING.md

 1. Commit, [sign-off](#commit-signing), and push changes to your remote branch.
    `git push origin <my-changes>`
-1. Open a pull request (in your web browser) against our main repo: https://github.com/meshery/meshery.
+1. Open a pull request (in your web browser) against our main repo: https://github.com/meshplay/meshplay.

 _Alternatively, LiveReload is available as an option during development: with jekyll serve --livereload no more manual page refresh.

 `bundle exec jekyll serve --drafts --livereload --incremental --config _config_dev.yml`

-## <a name="contributing-meshery">Meshery Contribution Flow</a>
+## <a name="contributing-meshplay">Meshplay Contribution Flow</a>

-Meshery is written in `Go` (Golang) and leverages Go Modules.
+Meshplay is written in `Go` (Golang) and leverages Go Modules.
 UI is built on React and Next.js.
 To make building and packaging easier a `Makefile` is included in the main repository folder.

 Relevant coding style guidelines are the [Go Code Review Comments](https://code.google.com/p/go-wiki/wiki/CodeReviewComments) and the _Formatting and style_ section of Peter Bourgon's [Go: Best
 Practices for Production Environments](https://peter.bourgon.org/go-in-production/#formatting-and-style).

-**Please note**: All `make` commands should be run in a terminal from within the Meshery's main folder.
+**Please note**: All `make` commands should be run in a terminal from within the Meshplay's main folder.

-### Prerequisites for building Meshery in your development environment:
+### Prerequisites for building Meshplay in your development environment:

 1. Go version 1.21.1 must be installed if you want to build and/or make changes to the existing code.
 The binary `go1.21.1` should be available in your path.
 If you don't want to disturb your existing version of Go, then follow these [instructions](https://go.dev/doc/manage-install#:~:text=and%20run%20them.-,Installing%20multiple%20Go%20versions,-You%20can%20install) to keep multiple versions of Go in your system.
 2. `GOPATH` environment variable should be configured appropriately
 3. `npm` and `node` should be installed on your machine, preferably the latest versions.
-4. Fork this repository (`git clone https://github.com/meshery/meshery.git`), and clone your forked version of Meshery to your development environment, preferably outside `GOPATH`.
+4. Fork this repository (`git clone https://github.com/meshplay/meshplay.git`), and clone your forked version of Meshplay to your development environment, preferably outside `GOPATH`.
 5. `golangci-lint` should be installed if you want to test Go code, for MacOS and linux users.

-#### Build and Run Meshery Server
+#### Build and Run Meshplay Server

-Before you can access the Meshery UI, you need to install the UI dependencies,
+Before you can access the Meshplay UI, you need to install the UI dependencies,

 ```sh
 make ui-setup